wongdigital/rogerwong-site/_content/posts/how-to-put-your-stuff-together-and-get-a-job-as-a-product-designer-part-2.md

 ---
 title: "How to Put Your Stuff Together and Get a Job as a Product Designer: Part 2"
 date: "2021-12-07"
-categories:
+category: "Guides"
+tags:
-  - "design"
+  - "Career Advice"
-  - "how-to"
+  - "Design"
 imageSrc: "/images/Portfolio-7_1920x722.jpg"
 imageAlt: "Illustration of a portfolio"
 excerpt: "Your portfolio is often a hiring manager's first real look at your work.
 Learn how to create a compelling portfolio website that showcases your best projects through clear, focused case studies—while avoiding common pitfalls that can turn recruiters away."